arcus-azure/arcus.messaging/docs/preview/03-Guides/migration-guide-v3.0.md

 * 🗑️ Transient `Newtonsoft.Json` dependency is replaced by built-in `System.Text.Json`
 * 🗑️ Transient `GuardNET` dependency is replaced by built-in argument checking.
 * 🗑️ Removed support for deprecated **Hierarchical** correlation format in favor of the new **W3C** format.
+* 🗑️ 'Message pump lifetime' is removed, in favor of circuit-breaker functionality, which affects following types:
+  * `IMessagePumpLifetime`
+  * `DefaultMessagePumpLifetime`
+* 🗑️ 'Restart message pump' functionality is removed, which affects following types:
+  * `IRestartableMessagePump`
 * 🗑️ Built-in 'general messaging' functionality is removed affects following types/extensions:
   * `IMessageRouter`
   * `MessageRouter`